crispab/crisp-dna/_docs/dashboard.md

 Product Space Happy Member Dashboard
 ===============

-The happy member dashboard is an internal shared google spreadsheet containing our most vital shared information.
+The happy Member dashboard is an internal shared google spreadsheet containing our most vital shared information.

 It starts with the [happiness index](happiness-index.html), and include other tabs like: